earthai-tech/k-diagram/joss_replies.md

 ***7) As the environment.yml suggests it, have you used code from this project? [https://github.com/taipingeric/fusionlab](https://github.com/taipingeric/fusionlab)***

-**Action taken** — No, we have not used code from the `fusionlab` project.
+**Action taken** — No, I have not used code from the `fusionlab` project.
 The environment.yml file was initially copied from the `fusionlab-learn` project ([https://fusion-lab.readthedocs.io/](https://fusion-lab.readthedocs.io/)).
-The goal was to adapt it for our project, but unfortunately, we forgot to update it.
+The goal was to adapt it for our project, but unfortunately, I forgot to update it.
+I apologize.
 I have since updated the `environment.yml` file to reflect the dependencies required for `k-diagram` and removed any unnecessary references to the `fusionlab-learn` project.